Graduate Assistant - College of Health & Public Administration

 The Graduate Assistant will also assist with research activities, conduct literature reviews, entering and analyzing data, grant writing and management, and presenting research both verbally and in writing.
 Administrative support duties will include: developing and managing digital content, assisting with program outreach efforts, participating in special projects, and managing daily tasks required of Faculty.

-Applicants must be full-time students in the Master of Healthcare Administration, Master of Public Administration, or Master of Science in Instructional Design & Learning Technology program; maintain a 3.0 GPA; and remain in good academic standing.
+Applicants must be full-time students in one of the College of Health and Public Administration's graduate level programs, maintain a 3.0 GPA, and remain in good academic standing.

 Candidates must possess effective verbal and written communication skills and be proficient with Microsoft Office.
 The ability to take initiative and work both as part of a team and independently is essential.
 Candidates should also possess strong organizational and research skills, as well as the ability to present oneself in a professional manner to students, staff, and faculty.